-- Step 21 If you changed any settings, in the right pane, select Apply. - Step 22 Repeat Step 5 through Step 22 for the other Exchange 2013 client access servers (Unity Connection 8.6(2) SU3 and later) that Unity Connection can access. - Step 23 Close IIS Manager.
+- Step 21 If you changed any settings, in the right pane, select Apply. - Step 22 Repeat Step 5 through Step 22 for the other Exchange 2013 client access servers that Unity Connection can access. - Step 23 Close IIS Manager.

-Confirming Exchange 2010 Authentication and SSL Settings
+Confirming Exchange 2010 Authentication and SSL Settings for Cisco Unity Connection

-To Confirm Exchange 2010 Authentication and SSL Settings
+To Confirm Exchange 2010 Authentication and SSL Settings for Cisco Unity Connection